The flight to Varennes

 Count Axel Fersen, the architect of the June 1791 escape from Paris

+The plan to flee Paris in June 1791 was concocted chiefly by Alex von Fersen, a Swedish aristocrat, military leader and diplomat.
 Fersen, a regular visitor to France from the late 1770s, had become a favourite of Marie Antoinette.
 It is often said that Fersen and the queen were lovers, however, evidence for this is circumstantial.
 What is more certain is that Fersen was operating with the financial backing of Sweden’s Gustav III, who wanted the French royal family to escape the dangers of Paris.

-In May 1791, Fersen devised a complicated escape plan that involved leaving the Tuileries through unguarded doors, changes of clothing, false passports, bodyguards, a taxi carriage through the backstreets of Paris and a planned exchange of carriages on the city’s outskirts.
+In May 1791, Fersen devised a complicated escape plan that involved leaving the Tuileries through unguarded doors, changes of clothing, false passports, bodyguards, a taxi carriage through the backstreets of Paris and an exchange of carriages on the city’s outskirts.
 Outside Paris, the king and his family would meet a platoon of Hussars and make their way to Montmedy, a fortress in north-eastern France manned by loyal soldiers.

 The distance between Paris and Montmedy was around 200 miles (325 kilometres).
 Even at full speed, such a journey would take an entire day and require around 20 stops for fresh horses.

-Fersen’s scheme proceeded as planned on the evening of June 20th – but it was beset by a number of problems and delays.
+Fersen’s scheme proceeded as planned on the evening of June 20th, however, it was beset by a number of problems and delays.
+The king’s escape was delayed by a nighttime visit from the Marquis de Lafayette and Jean-Sylvain Bailly, who kept him talking longer than expected.

-Once underway, the king’s entourage was forced to take a longer route out of Paris than originally planned.
+Marie Antoinette left the Tuileries as planned but spent several minutes wandering lost in the streets outside, before eventually locating her carriage.
+The king’s entourage eventually left but was forced to take a longer route out of Paris than originally planned.
 It was further delayed near the city gates by a wedding party.

 All these delays put then at least 90 minutes behind schedule.
-Another hour was lost near Châlons when the king’s carriage fell and damaged its harness sometime around dawn on June 21st.
+Another hour was lost near Châlons, when the king’s carriage fell and damaged its harness sometime around dawn on June 21st.
 By this stage, the escape party was some four hours behind schedule – but with around half the journey to Montmedy completed, the royals were confident their plan would succeed.

 Back in Paris, the king’s escape was discovered around the time he was passing Châlons.
 A contingent of National Guard was immediately dispatched in pursuit of the royal family.